 Dumbo is a popular Python module for running Hadoop jobs.
 This Quick Start Guide is for users who want to run Dumbo programs using Qubole Data Service (QDS).

 Example Dumbo Program¶

 For this example, let us use the canonical word-count program, but use Dumbo instead of plain Python.
-To make this example easily accessible to Qubole users, the required data has been provided in a publicly accessible bucket, and the Python program as a publicly accessible pastebin paste (since Dumbo does not work directly with s3 files).
+To make this example easily accessible to Qubole users, the required data has been provided in a publicly accessible bucket, and the Python program as a publicly accessible pastebin paste (since Dumbo does not work directly with Amazon S3 files).

 The simplest way to install Dumbo on a cluster is to do so in its node bootstrap file.
 Add the following line in the bootstrap file:

 This installs the required modules on all the cluster nodes, so Qubole’s command infrastructure may be used to run the programs.